Edward John McClernand: Medal of Honor citation

 "Gallantly attacked a band of hostiles and conducted the combat with excellent skill and boldness."

 Later career

 McClernand fought in the Spanish–American War, serving in the Santiago campaign.
 He later saw service in the Philippine Insurrection, commanding the 1st Cavalry Regiment.
 He was promoted to brigadier general shortly before he retired from active service on December 29, 1912.
 He was recalled to active duty the next day, serving as president of the Cavalry Board until 1914.
 He lived in Easton, Pennsylvania, where he wrote "With the Indians and the Buffalo in Montana", for the Cavalry Journal in 1925.
 He died on February 9, 1926, and was buried in Section 3, Lot 1931-SW of Arlington National Cemetery.

+Spanish-American War and the Cuban Occupation

+In May 1898, McClernand joined 5th Corp under General Shafter as it prepared to leave for Cuba in May 1898.
+He served as Adjutant-General 5th Army Corpsthroughout the campaign of Santiago de Cuba, and at Montauk Point, Long Island until Oct.
+3, 1898.
+He moved to Governor's Island, where he worked on arranging records of Santiago campaign, until Dec.
+11, 1898.
+He served as Adjutant-General 2d Army Corps, at Augusta, Georgia from December 15, 1898 to May 1, 1899, and at Headquarters Mustering District, States of South Carolina, Georgia, and Alabama, until May 28, 1899.
+After a one month leave of absence he returned to Cuba to server as Adjutant-General for the Department of Matanzas and Santa Clara, Cuba, from July 6 to Aug.
+16, 1899.

 Personal life

 Edward John McClernand's father was Major General John Alexander McClernand, commander of the XIII Army Corps in the Civil War.
 His mother was Mrs. Sarah Dunlap McClernand.
 He married Ms. Sarah Pomp (1857–1926), who is buried along with him at Arlington.